-Those journals have now become an amazing record of my experiences of being a new mother.
-They bore witness to all of the thoughts, feelings and worries I had at the time.
-My daughters are now grown up, but it was so interesting to look back at how I was back then, and how I used my journals to help me figure out my decisions around child care and work, and around the many outside opinions of how to parent them, feed them and nourish them.
-Journaling helped me to find myself again at that time, in the deluge of unwanted views and advice.
+After my children were born, I was able to find myself again when I journaled.
+Childbirth is obviously a huge experience to the process, irrespective of how the birth was and again, it was so helpful for me to take the time and write about my thoughts and feelings.
+The journals now have become an amazing record of my experiences of being a new mother and all the thoughts and feelings and worries I had at the time.
+My daughters are now grown up, but it was so interesting to look back at how I was back then and how I used them to help me figure out my decisions around child care and work, around the many views of how to parent them, feed them and nourish them.
+Journalling helped me find myself again in the deluge of unwanted views and advice at the time.

-As someone who has always been interested in what’s next – in both my work life and personal life – I have found journaling so helpful.
+As someone who has always been interested in what’s next in both my work life and personal life, I have found journaling so helpful.

 My own style is to write free flow every morning, I write three pages at least every morning, and this is just a free flow of thoughts, ideas and feelings.
 Through the process, I listen to myself get clarity and inspiration as I jot down the ideas, frustrations, aspirations and whatever else comes into my head.
 It’s a release for me, a place to offload, and then I get clarity!

 I don’t ever re-read, but then if something useful comes up, I make a note in another diary or somewhere else.